PaulVincent707/Recursion-TOH/README.md

 import javax.swing.JPanel;
 ~~~~
 Next lets create the class header.
 Notice that we will be extending the JPanel Java class

-addd the following code to your class file
+Add the following code to your class file
 ~~~~
 public class TOHA extends JPanel{
 }